 One of the best ways to make paper records more secure is to start converting them to EMRs.
 While electronic records come with their own set of HIPAA challenges, it’s much easier to monitor and maintain a secure electronic health record (EHR) system.

 How to Avoid HIPAA Violations with Electronic Records

-Using a dedicated EHR is a good start, but remember that HIPAA applies to all instances where protected health information is involved.
-Even communicating just a quick note through email or text could result in a HIPAA violation if encryption isn’t used.
+Using a EHR is a good start, but remember that HIPAA applies to all instances involving PHI.
+Even communicating just a quick note through email or text could result in a HIPAA violation without proper use of encryption.

 Keep Track of Laptops and Phones

 For many of us, our laptops and phones are extensions of our professional work wherever we go.
 But if your laptop or phone has files or access to protected health information, accidentally leaving it behind somewhere could result in major penalties.